marcelpetrick/DevNotes/BeenThereSeenThat/20230606_AI_Ethics_Regulation_Meetup_nr1/README.md

 ![](img12.png)
 * value clusters are built bottom up from stakeholder remarks (explain the value without using another value - then you found a new value cluster)
 * risk logic identifies system requirements
-* creativity eplodes in terms of product ideas
+* creativity explodes in terms of product ideas
 ![](img13.png)
-* value analyis leads to more sober investment
+* value analysis leads to more sober investment
 ![](img14.png)